siakaramalegos/sia_speaks/README.md

 Performance is important.
 Tooling can be hard.
 Do flame charts intimidate you?
 Come learn how to audit and fix common performance issues using Chrome DevTools, Lighthouse, PageSpeed Insights, and webpagetest.org.

 See the full description [here](https://gist.github.com/siakaramalegos/4621a71df28d5f163f3ca7a52a0edcb0).

-### How I took back my sanity: Coming back from the brink of tech addiction
-_(This is a soft talk on my story and strategies for combatting device and social media addiction and distraction.)_

-Our lives aren’t our lives anymore.
-We distract ourselves with social media.
-We stress about negative news and discourse.
-We avoid the tough problems.
-Over the last eight years, I’ve made a sea change in my levels of stress and happiness.
-I’m sharing my discoveries in the hopes that it can help you in your own journey to contentment.

-### The Future of Front-End Performance
-Help!
-My app bundle is 5MB!
-My users are angry that my app is so slow!
-It’s easy to forget that performance matters when we are under pressure to deliver features quickly.
-What data should we use to inform our decisions?
-From code splitting, lazy loading, and tree shaking to bundle analysis, progressive rendering, and modern transpiling, come learn how you can deliver a better experience to your users with high-performing front-end apps.
-This talk is library-agnostic (React, Angular, Vue, etc.).

 ### Responsive Images
 Images account for more than 40% of the bytes downloaded to load a website.
 How can you make sure that your users only download the smallest image necessary while preserving image quality?
 Which file formats suit which image types best?
 How can you use art direction in images to show the best image for a viewport layout?
 Come learn about this an more!
 A basic understanding in HTML and CSS is required to get the most out of this talk.
 (Can be easily converted to a workshop)